raxden/android-core/README.md

     6. To use Crashlytics, rename fabric.properties.template -> fabric.properties To personalize configuration like distribution or release notes, modify preferences in build.gradle.

-    7. Define what languages will be use the application in com.omvp.app.injector.module.LocaleModule

     8. Defines path to store pictures in device in: (Replace package com.core.app by yours)

         dev/res/xml/provider_paths.xml